 • What does the controversy surrounding (this topic) reveal about attitudes toward the (underlying issue)?

-What does the controversy surrounding the response to Hurricane Katrina reveal about attitudes toward the role of government?
+What does the controversy surrounding the response to Hurricane Katrina reveal about attitudes toward the role of government in individuals' lives?

 • What recurring story patterns are evoked by ...?